KiteDX/skeleton-starter-flow/README.md

 3. Scroll down using the page scrollbar until the Details header is no longer visible
 4. Click on any name entry to trigger the item click listener
    - the page will jump up to display the Detail header, then jump back down to the clicked entry without triggering the item click listener
    - now that the component actually has the focus, click the item again and this time the item click listener will respond correctly without jumping
+   - holding down the mouse button will cause the view to scroll up, then wait there until you release the button.
+The page will then scroll down again

 ![](details2.gif)